ThatsVie/atlas-smiling-school/README.md

 **This additional page allowed for further exploration of Bootstrap components and provided an enjoyable creative outlet to apply what was learned in a fun and engaging way.
 The Love page celebrates the unique bond between pugs and their owners, offering a variety of pug-related content and interactive elements.**

+### Technologies Used

+- **HTML5**: For structuring the content.
+- **CSS3**: For styling the webpage, including custom styles and Bootstrap integration.
+- **Bootstrap 4.4.1**: For responsive design and components like the navbar and carousel.
+- **Google Fonts**: To enhance the typography with fonts like Source Sans Pro and Coiny.

+### Additionally

+- The images used in the project are stored in the `images` and `puggies` directories.
+- Custom styles are defined in the `styles.css` file and are imported into the `homepage.html` file.